Bertie Wooster: Hobbies

 Bertie participates in a number of physical activities.
 He likes swimming under ordinary circumstances; he is less fond of it when he falls into water unexpectedly while dressed in regular attire, which occurs multiple times in the stories.
 He plays tennis with Bingo Little in "Jeeves and the Impending Doom".
 Bertie also plays golf in the same story.
 His golf handicap is 16, and he plays in the Drones Club golf tournament every year.
 At Oxford, he obtained a blue for rackets playing with his friend Harold "Beefy" Anstruther, and briefly went in for rowing under the coaching of Stilton Cheesewright.
 Later, he rows a boat that Jeeves is steering in "Jeeves and the Impending Doom".
 Bertie plays squash and was runner-up one year in the Drones Club Annual Squash Handicap.
 There is no doubt in his mind that he will win the Drones Club darts competition in Jeeves and the Feudal Spirit.
 Claiming that he can "out-Fred the nimblest Astaire" Bertie enjoys dancing and likes fancy dress balls.

 Capable of reading sheet music, Bertie has a light baritone voice and sings often, most prominently in "Jeeves and the Song of Songs".
 He keeps a piano in his flat, and once played "Happy Days Are Here Again" with one finger on the piano at Totleigh Towers when there was no other method of self-expression available.
 In Thank You, Jeeves, he attempts to play the banjolele, apparently with little success despite his enthusiasm.
 In an early story, Bertie claims that "bar a weekly wrestle with the 'Pink 'Un' and an occasional dip into the form book I'm not much of a lad for reading", yet Bertie is frequently in the middle of reading a mystery or crime novel in later stories.
 He states that he is never happier than when curled up with the latest Agatha Christie, and regularly references literary characters in mystery and crime fiction, including Christie's Hercule Poirot and others such as Sherlock Holmes, A. J. Raffles, and Nero Wolfe.

 Relationships

 Jeeves

 When Bertie Wooster catches his valet Meadowes stealing his silk socks among other things, he sacks him and sends for another from the agency.
 Jeeves arrives and mixes Bertie a hangover cure.
 The cure is remarkably effective, and Bertie engages Jeeves immediately.
 Thereafter, Bertie happily cedes much of the control of his life to the competent Jeeves, despite the occasional clashes that sometimes occur "when two men of iron will live in close association", according to Bertie.
-These clashes generally occur because Bertie insists on wearing a new jacket, tie, or some other item that Jeeves disapproves of, though Bertie agrees to give up the item after Jeeves saves him from trouble.
+These clashes generally occur because Bertie insists on wearing a new jacket, tie, or some other item that Jeeves disapproves of, though Bertie invariably agrees to give up the item after Jeeves saves him from trouble.